Genez-io/genez-io.github.io/content/posts/web3_app.md

 genezio addClass blockchain.js
 ```

 Configure the `sync()` method in the `genezio.yaml` to be a cron that triggers every minute.
-Your `genezio.yaml` file should look like this:
+The file `genezio.yaml` file should look like this:

 ```yaml
 name: blockchain-project